Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Numerical examples

-We conclude with an example illustrating that if \cref{ass:psi-mu-incompatibility} does not hold, then the Lie derivative approximations from \cref{subsec:Lie-via-edmd,subsec:Lie-via-g-edmd} can behave very differently from what one might expect.
-Nevertheless, this behaviour is perfectly consistent with the results proved \cref{sec:Theory}.
+We conclude with an example illustrating that if \cref{ass:psi-mu-incompatibility} does not hold, then Lie derivative approximations based on EDMD (\cref{sec:EDMD}) and gEDMD (\cref{ss:gEDMD}) can behave very differently from what one might expect.
+This behaviour is however consistent with the results proved in \cref{sec:Theory,ss:gEDMD}.
 In practice, therefore, one must be careful not to misinterpret results obtained with approximate auxiliary functions.